masterofobzene/CollectionCurator-script/README.md

 * This is a "Franken-script".
 You are free to use the code for your own projects as well.
 * Metadata is used by filehostings (among many, many others) to "search & destroy" the files.
 * I discovered that by doing a "thumbnail list" of the videos and then scanning that file with MTCNN is way faster than detecting frame by frame for face presence in videos.
 It has a downside: it will be less acuarate because we are taking small samples of the videos instead of scanning all the video, but I resolved that the tradeoff is bearable.
-* Pictures are COPIED to output dir while videos are MOVED.
-This is to reduce impact on HDD space while doing the filtering process.
+* Pictures and Videos are moved to output dir.
+This is to reduce impact on HDD space while doing the filtering process and I found its easier to check and compare the "leftovers".
 * You may notice that output pictures have a reduced filesize than originals, this is due to metadata removal.